Chart Color Schemes

 St Ives Chase's median age exceeds the national pattern

-The median age in St Ives Chase is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-The 5-14 age group comprises 19.4% of the population in St Ives Chase, compared to Greater Sydney, while the 25-34 cohort makes up only 3.3%.
-This concentration of the 5-14 age group is well above the national average of 12.1%.
-According to post-2021 Census data, the 15 to 24 age group has increased from 11.4% to 13.4%, while the 25 to 34 cohort has decreased from 4.5% to 3.3%, and the 0 to 4 group has dropped from 4.4% to 3.4%.
-Population forecasts for 2041 indicate substantial demographic changes in St Ives Chase, with the 85+ age group expected to grow by 94% (an increase of 102 people), reaching a total of 213 from 110.
-Notably, the combined 65+ age groups are projected to account for 84% of the total population growth, reflecting the area's aging demographic profile.
+The median age in St Ives Chase is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national median age of 38 years.
+The age group of 5-14 years has a strong representation at 19.3%, compared to Greater Sydney, while the 25-34 cohort is less prevalent at 3.7%.
+This concentration of the 5-14 age group is well above the national average of 12.0%.
+According to post-2021 Census data, the 15 to 24 age group has increased from 11.4% to 13.6% of the population, while the 0 to 4 cohort has declined from 4.4% to 3.2%.
+Population forecasts for the year 2041 indicate substantial demographic changes in St Ives Chase.
+Leading this shift is the 85+ age group, which is expected to grow by 88%, reaching a population of 209 from 111.
+Notably, the combined age groups of 65 and above will account for 84% of total population growth, reflecting the area's aging demographic profile.
 In contrast, the 55 to 64 and 0 to 4 cohorts are expected to experience population declines.